emarcey/cicerone/glossary/brewing/terms.clean.md

 # Iso-Alpha Acid Extracts
 -  extracts of isomerized alpha acids that have also been chemically treated to prevent lightstruck effects.
 Can be added to finished beer to provide bitterness.
 Some types can contribute to head formation and retention.

+# Isohumulone
+-  isomerized form of alpha acid humulone

+# Isomerize
+-  occurs when a compound changes structure without changing overall number and type of atoms contained

 # Kettle
 -  also called a boil kettle or a copper, is a vessel used for boiling wort